-Managing the investments (and the mix between the investments) in this way enables Cheviot to tailor the approach to each scheme, by using the building blocks in different proportions, whilst still limiting governance to four key elements.
+Managing the investments in this way enables Cheviot to tailor the approach to each scheme, by using the building blocks in different proportions, whilst still limiting governance to four key elements.
 It also makes it easier for scheme sponsors to understand the degree of risk being taken in the investment strategy.